flecs-hub/flecs-engine/README.md

 - Because C is simple, there is a larger pool of potential contributors

 Note that while C is the primary language for the engine, C++ applications should be fully supported and convenient to write.
 See the [tower defense demo](https://github.com/SanderMertens/tower_defense/blob/master/src/main.cpp) for an example that's built with mostly C modules that have thin C++ wrappers.

+To ensure the engine can be used from C, C++, Rust and C#, the components exposed by the engine cannot use non-trivial types (e.g. no `std::vector`).
+While engine modules internally are allowed to use more complex language features, the external interface must be compatible with a C ABI.

 ### Graphics API
 SDL3 GPU will be used for graphics.
 This ensures that the engine will be usable on a wide variety of platforms, with a large pool of potential contributors.